xma711/notebook/programming/ruby/README.md

 ------------------

 Ruby provides an abstraction layer.
-But overall we are still forming sql commands and send them using ruby's api. this is a bit like php.
+But overall we are still forming SQL commands and send them using ruby's API. this is a bit like php.
 Syntax: dbh.do("sql command...")